-Learn more about boating in the great state of New York, with a wealth of data gleaned from thousands of boat rentals.
+Learn more about boating in the great state of New York.

 Table of Contents

-With over half a million registered boats in the state, New York is seventh in the United States in terms of the number of registered vessels.
+With over half a million registered boats in the state, New York ranks seventh in the United States.
 There are many great waterways to explore in New York State, from the vast expanse of Lake Ontario to the Hudson River and all around New York City, Long Island, Upstate, and more.

 About This Report